o3RocketCommunications/o3rocketcommunications.github.io/_posts/2014-11-16-paid-traffic.md

 quickly.
 Although dropping, the value of the New York Times brand is still huge.

+###Why best-in-class marketing consultants need help

 We're in a transition time in marketing where companies are experimenting with a wide range of techniques.
+Years ago, you just needed to hire the best advertising firm.
+Then, you needed to hire the best ad firm and another PR firm.
+Over time, this expanded into a group of specialized boutique firms for SEO, social media, lead generation, content marketing and digital advertising.

+This results in an overload of work for the VP of marketing.
+It's not clear if they'll emerge a type of consultant that functions like a general contractor, similar to what we see in the construction business.

+###Rise of content marketing problems

-As a result of changes to both PR and social media, companies are moving some resources to content marketing, which has the benefit of being a great platform for messages.
-Content marketing has the huge disadvantage of not having a brand like the New York Times associated with the content.
+While I haven't come up a solution of how the VP of marketing can effectively deal with multiple vendors yet, I do know that as a result of changes to both PR and social media, companies are moving some resources to content marketing.
+Content marketing has the benefit of being a great platform for messages, but it has the huge disadvantage of not having a brand like the New York Times associated with the content.